w3c/Guide/process/tilt/index.md

 ## Meetings {#meetings}

 The W3C Technical Lead Team (TiLT) decides whether to meet synchronously.
-Currently, TiLT meets every Monday, at 9am Boston time (IRC: &amp;tilt).
+Currently, TiLT meets every Monday, at 9am Boston time (IRC: &tilt).

 The entire W3C team has an open invitation to observe the discussion, including attending calls. (contact plh for that)

 ## Requesting approval from TiLT {#request}

 For transition requests, TiLT delegates its authority to [@w3c/transitions](https://github.com/orgs/w3c/teams/transitions).
-Follow [Organize a Technical Report Transition](https://www.w3.org/Guide/transitions).
+Follow [Organize a Technical Report Transition](../../transitions/).

 Other requests for approvals MUST be sent as an [open issue](https://github.com/w3c/tilt-private/issues/new/choose) to tilt-private.
 There are templates for each type of decision request.
 Each request receives the label “agenda” and remains open until a decision has been reached.